walterrowe/magick-frames/README.md

 The Droplet included with this package works like any other macOS application.
 It lets you drag-n-drop items onto the application or opens a file chooser dialog.

-1. Drag-n-dropping files onto the droplet using Finder will decorate the selected files
+1. Drag-n-drop files onto the droplet using Finder to decorate the selected files
-1. Double-clicking the droplet will open a file chooser and decorate the selected files
+1. Double-click the droplet to open a file chooser and decorate the selected files

-The frame_it shell script options you specified in `frame_it_options` in the Droplet control how the images files you drop onto the Droplet are decorated.
+The droplet name will control how the images you drop or select are decorated.

 ## In Capture One Export Recipes